EricGoldwein/run320/RULEBOOK.md

 - Enhanced security
 - Better performance
 - More user features

+## FAQ

+### What is Wingo?
+Wingo is the iconic 320-meter track segment at Wingate Track in Brooklyn, New York.
+It's the heart of the 320 Track Club and serves as the primary location for mining <span className="text-[#E6C200] font-bold">W</span>INGO tokens.

+### What is <span className="text-[#E6C200] font-bold">W</span>INGO?
+<span className="text-[#E6C200] font-bold">W</span>INGO is the native token of the 320 Track Club ecosystem.
+You can earn <span className="text-[#E6C200] font-bold">W</span> by:
+- Mining (completing Wingo segments)
+- Winning bets
+- Participating in community events
+- Earning prizes

+### How do I mine <span className="text-[#E6C200] font-bold">W</span>INGO?
+To mine <span className="text-[#E6C200] font-bold">W</span>INGO:
+1. Run the Wingo segment at Wingate Track
+2. Record your activity on Strava
+3. Submit your activity through the mining form
+4. Include:
+   - Strava activity link
+   - Context/description
+   - <span className="text-[#E6C200] font-bold">W</span>INGO amount
+   - Optional GPX files

+### How are <span className="text-[#E6C200] font-bold">W</span>INGO amounts determined?
+<span className="text-[#E6C200] font-bold">W</span>INGO amounts are based on:
+- Number of Wingo segments completed
+- Quality of submission
+- Community guidelines
+- DAISY™'s validation

+### What can I do with my <span className="text-[#E6C200] font-bold">W</span>INGO?
+You can use your <span className="text-[#E6C200] font-bold">W</span>INGO to:
+- Place bets on community events
+- Participate in challenges
+- Win prizes
+- Track your progress
+- Compete on the leaderboard

+### How do I check my <span className="text-[#E6C200] font-bold">W</span>INGO balance?
+You can view your <span className="text-[#E6C200] font-bold">W</span>INGO balance:
+- On your profile page
+- In the ledger
+- Through the mining interface
+- Via the global statistics

+### What is the ledger?
+The ledger is a public record showing:
+- All <span className="text-[#E6C200] font-bold">W</span>INGO transactions
+- User balances
+- Mining history
+- Global statistics
+- Community activity

+### How do I place a bet?
+To place a bet:
+1. Navigate to the betting interface
+2. Select an event
+3. Choose your prediction
+4. Enter your <span className="text-[#E6C200] font-bold">W</span>INGO amount
+5. Confirm your bet

+### What happens if I win a bet?
+If you win a bet:
+- Your <span className="text-[#E6C200] font-bold">W</span>INGO balance increases
+- The winnings are automatically added to your account
+- Your transaction history is updated
+- The ledger reflects the changes

+### How do I track my progress?
+You can track your progress through:
+- Your profile page
+- The mining history
+- The ledger
+- Global statistics
+- Community rankings

+### What is DAISY™?
+DAISY™ (Digital Athletic Intelligence System) is the AI coach that:
+- Validates mining submissions
+- Manages the <span className="text-[#E6C200] font-bold">W</span>INGO economy
+- Tracks user progress
+- Oversees the community

+### How do I get help?
+For help:
+- Check the rulebook
+- Contact DAISY™
+- Ask the community
+- Submit an issue
+- Check the FAQ

+### What are the community guidelines?
+The community guidelines include:
+- Respect other runners
+- Follow track etiquette
+- Submit accurate data
+- Participate fairly
+- Support the community

+### How do I report an issue?
+To report an issue:
+- Use the contact form
+- Submit a bug report
+- Contact DAISY™
+- Reach out to the community
+- Check the FAQ first

+### What is the future of <span className="text-[#E6C200] font-bold">W</span>INGO?
+The future of <span className="text-[#E6C200] font-bold">W</span>INGO includes:
+- Enhanced mining rewards
+- More community events
+- Improved betting system
+- Better prize distribution
+- New features and updates

 This rulebook serves as a living document and will be updated as the 320 Track Club and WINGO ecosystem evolve.
 For questions or clarifications, please contact DAISY™ or the development team.